LLNL/sundials/doc/ida/guide/source/Usage/index.rst

    Call :c:func:`IDARootInit` to initialize a rootfinding problem to be solved during the integration of the ODE system.
-See :numref:`IDA.Usage.CC.optional_input_root.Table` for relevant optional input calls.
+See :numref:`IDA.Usage.CC.optional_input.optin_root_table` for relevant optional input calls.

 #. **Set optional inputs**